HippoCampusRobotics/fav_docs/resources.rst

 In case you want to then plot your data in, for example, Matlab, converting your ROSbags to \*.csv files will be useful.
 I like `this tool <https://github.com/AtsushiSakai/rosbag_to_csv>`_ for that purpose, but there are other options out there.

+We now also have a tutorial available in the section :ref:`tutorials/recording_rosbags:Recording Data Using Bag Files`.

 Coordinate Transformations
 ==========================